BluBracket/docs.blubracket.com/content/how-to/ticketing/servicenow/subscription/_index.md

 3. Choose a name for the subscription as well as the saved filters you would like the subscription to be based on.

-4. Choose the connection for the subscription output and the ServiceNow channel.
+4. Choose the connection for the subscription output.

-5. Enter the ServiceNow project key
-    - The project key can be found after /projects/ in the url example.atlassian.net/servicenow/software/c/projects/**ENG**

-6. Enter the ServiceNow issue type

-7. Enter the ServiceNow assignee id
-    - The assignee id can be found after selecting a user filter at the end of the url: example.atlassian.net/.../assignee=**5e6e72063e42490c3801493c**

-8. Enter the Priority
+5. (Optional) Enter any [custom field](/how-to/ticketing/servicenow/subscription/custom-field) you wish to supply

-9. Click **SAVE**
+6. Click **SAVE**
 {{< figure src="servicenow-subscription-save.png" >}}

 BluBracket events matching your filters will create tickets in the specified ServiceNow project.